 Endocrine disruptors (EDs) are chemicals that alter the functioning of the endocrine (hormone) system and consequently cause adverse health effects.
 The term potential EDs is used for chemicals with properties that make them suspected to be EDs.
-The hormone system regulates many vital processes in living organisms and when normal signaling is disturbed, adverse effects may result.
+The hormone system regulates many vital processes in living organisms and when normal signalling is disturbed, adverse effects may result.
 EDs raise high concern for their risk of causing serious negative impact on the environment as well as on human health specifically.
-Special concern is raised for effects on reproduction and development and about possible links to increases in public health diseases.
-While effects in wildlife populations have been confirmed, evidence is pointing to effects also in humans.
+Special concern is raised for effects on reproduction and development and about possible links to http://publications.ki.se/xmlui/bitstream/handle/10616/41507/Thesis_Daniel_Borg.pdf?sequence=1 17 For example, Heilmann, C. et al, Persistente fluorbindelser reducerer immunfunktionen, Ugeskr Læger 177/7, 30.3.2015 OSPAR 2005: Hazardous Substances Series, Perfluorooctane Sulphonate (PFOS), OSPAR Commission, 2005 (2006 Update), MST, 2005b: Environmental project no. 1013, 2005, More Environmentally Friendly Alternatives to PFOS-compounds and PFOA, Danish Environmental Protection Agency, 2005.